• Share this on:

 Know where the cocoa comes from (using traceability)

-Traceability has 2 main advantages.
+Traceability has two main advantages.
 If you can provide proof of where your cocoa comes from, it can make the cocoa more attractive to your buyers.
 It is also helpful when addressing environmental risks in cocoa.

 Many companies already use systems to trace their cocoa.
 Companies are also starting to report which cooperatives they buy from.
 However, a lot of cocoa is still untraceable.
 Trase, a supply chain transparency initiative, reports that less than half of the cocoa can be traced back to the cooperative.
 If you don’t know where your cocoa comes from, then you also don’t know whether it came from deforested areas.